How Did The War Of 1812 Affect The American Economy

 The impact on American trade was devastating.
 Exports, which had been a significant driver of economic growth, fell sharply.
 Southern planters, who depended on exporting cotton to British textile mills, faced economic ruin as they were unable to sell their crops.
 Northern merchants and shippers also suffered significant losses as their ships were confined to port or captured by the British.

 The decline in trade also had a direct impact on government revenue.
-The federal government relied heavily on tariffs, taxes on imported goods, as a source of income.
+Here's the thing — the federal government relied heavily on tariffs, taxes on imported goods, as a source of income.
 With imports declining, tariff revenues plummeted, putting a strain on the government's ability to finance the war effort.
 This financial strain forced the government to resort to borrowing and issuing treasury notes to fund military operations.

 Rise of Smuggling